 - You will have an ultrasound, and an MRI scan, to determine whether your fibroids are suitable for embolisation.

-- You will be pre-assessed by a member of the UK Fibroid Experts team and your gynaecologist.
+- You will be pre-assessed by Dr Hacking and your gynaecologist.

 - You will be admitted to the ward or Day Case Unit (DCU) on the day you have UFE performed.